Sciss/ScalaColliderSwing/README.md

 Runnable packages can be created via `sbt universal:packageBin` (all platforms) or `sbt debian:packageBin` (Debian).

+You can also run the "old" multi-window demo using

 ## documentation

  - There is a small screencast intro at [www.screencast.com/t/YjUwNDZjMT](http://www.screencast.com/t/YjUwNDZjMT)